shaileshlal/neural_learning/README.md

-# Neural Nets and all that :)
+## Neural Networks, Machine Learning and all that

-Welcome to my page!
-I am Shailesh, I work on machine learning and theoretical physics.
-This website is being created to host some neural networks I've trained.
-Hopefully you'll find them useful too.
-Get in touch if you have comments!
+Hi!
+Welcome to my page.
+I'm Shailesh, though chances are, if you are here, you know me already.

+I work on Machine Learning applications in theoretical physics, and also in some aspects of ML theory.

+I started life as a string theorist, you can read my papers  <a href="https://inspirehep.net/authors/1065082">here</a>.

+[Here](cifar10) is my first post: training an autoencoder on CIFAR-10